korkutlab/targetscore/targetscore/inst/shiny/www/ts_intro_p2.md

 options
- targetscore::predict_bio_network -> inference based on nly priors from databases (or user set) targetscore::predict_dat_network -> inference based on data only with glasso algorithm targetscore::predict_hybrid_network -> Inference based on both data and prior constrints (see Wang et al)
+ targetscore::predict_bio_network -> inference based on nly priors from databases (or user set) targetscore::predict_dat_network -> inference based on data only with glasso algorithm targetscore::predict_hybrid_network -> Inference based on both data and prior constrints (see Wang/Luna et al)

  **Literature-Based**
 Construct the network through Pathway Commons database.
 Of interest to this study, biochemical reactions, posttranslational modifications, and complex formation, which are all    encoded in BioPAX language are taken into account.
 [Pathway Commons](https://www.pathwaycommons.org).
 The pathway interactions that match to the proteomic species profiled by the RPPA data are defined with 4 relation types: phosphorylation, dephosphorylation, expression upregulation, and expression downregulation.
 The list of gene names and corresponding posttranslational modifications (phosphorylation) is provided to the TargetScore package.
 The interactions between the molecules of interest are extracted using the signedPC module in BioPAX.The extracted interaction set is evaluated with expert curation and serves as the reference network.